MO Bloggin'

 The Mormon War erupted in 1838 with clashes between residents.
 It culminated in the Extermination Order by Governor Lilburn Boggs, which declared that all Mormons were to be driven out of the state or exterminated.
 It became known as Missouri Executive Order 44.

-The group’s approximately fifteen thousand followers were expelled from the state and forced to move, first to Illinois and finally west to Utah as Mormon leaders were jailed and their properties were confiscated.
-Among those who left was a young man named Brigham Young, who founded Salt Lake City and served as the first territorial governor of Utah after being forced out of Missouri.
+The group’s approximately 15-thousand followers were expelled from the state and forced to move.
+They first traveled to Illinois and finally west to Utah as Mormon leaders were jailed and their properties were confiscated.
+Among those who left Missouri was a young man named Brigham Young.
+He founded Salt Lake City and served as the first territorial governor of Utah after being forced out of Missouri.

 More Reading